-The practice had a culture of high-quality sustainable care.
+The practice had a culture of high-quality sustainable care in most areas.

 - Staff stated they felt respected, supported and valued.
-They were proud to work in the practice. - The practice focused on the needs of patients. - Leaders and managers acted on behaviour and performance inconsistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.
+They were proud to work in the practice. - The practice focused on the needs of patients. - Leaders and managers acted on behaviour and performance inconsistent with the vision and values.

-- Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
+- Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
+The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
-This included appraisal and career development conversations.
-All staff received regular annual appraisals in the last year.
-Staff were supported to meet the requirements of professional revalidation where necessary. - Clinical staff were considered valued members of the practice team.
-They were given protected time for professional development and evaluation of their clinical work - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
+However, we noted that not all staff at the practice had been formally appraised. - Clinical staff were considered valued members of the practice team.
+They were given protected time for professional development and evaluation of their clinical work. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
-Staff felt they were treated equally. - There were positive relationships between staff and teams.
+Staff felt they were treated equally. - There were positive relationships between staff and teams